QuickBirdEng/FlippingNotch/README.md

 - After instantiating the notchView, add it as a subview its parent view.
   The notchView have a black background and rounded corners.
   `translatesAutoResizingMaskIntoConstraints` needs to be set to `false` because we want to use auto layout for this view rather than frame-based layout.
-  Then, the notchView is constrained to the center of its parent view, with the same width as the notch, a height of `(notch height - maximum scorolling offset what we want to give)` and a bottom constrained to its parent view `topAnchor` + notch height.
+  Then, the notchView is constrained to the center of its parent view, with the same width as the notch, a height of `(notch height - maximum scrolling offset what we want to give)` and a bottom constrained to its parent view `topAnchor` + notch height.

 ``` swift